 After dividing the initial investment of $8M by the post-money valuation of $27M, we arrive at a VC ownership percentage of approximately 30%.

 Pre-Money vs. Post-Money Valuation

-As a quick review, the pre-money valuation simply refers the value of the company before the financing round.
+The pre-money valuation simply refers to the value of the company before the financing round.

 On the other hand, the post-money valuation will account for the new investment(s) after the financing round.
 The post-money valuation will be calculated as the pre-money valuation plus the newly raised financing amount.

 Following an investment, the VC ownership stake is expressed as a percentage of the post-money valuation.
 But the investment can also be expressed as a percentage of the pre-money valuation.